DenoiseRep: Denoising Model for Representation Learning: Experiments

-As mentioned in Section \ref{sec:method RD Plugin}, Feature Extraction and Feature Denoising Fusion Algorithm (FEFDFA) is an unsupervised denoising module, and its training does not require the assistance of label information.
+As mentioned in Section \ref{sec:method RD Plugin}, \textit{DenoiseRep} is an unsupervised denoising module, and its training does not require the assistance of label information.
 We conducte the following experiments to identify three key issues.

-(1)~\textit{Is this label-free and unsupervised training denoising plugin effective?} As shown in Table \ref{tab:plugin performance} (line2), compared with baseline method (line1), the baseline method performs better after adding our \textbf{label-free} plugin, which shows that our FEFDFA does have denoising capability for features.
+(1)~\textit{Is this label-free and unsupervised training denoising plugin effective?} As shown in Table \ref{tab:plugin performance} (line2), compared with baseline method (line1), the baseline method performs better after adding our \textbf{label-free} plugin, which shows that our method does have denoising capability for features.

-(2)~\textit{Could introducing label information for supervised training further improve performance?} Introducing label information is actually adding $Loss_{ReID}$ as mentioned in Section \ref{sec:methods label-free} as a supervised signal.
-As shown in Table \ref{tab:plugin performance} (line3), baseline method with label-argumented FEFDFA achieve improvements of 0.32\% - 0.70\% on the mAP metric, indicating that our denoising plugin has label compatibility, in other words, the plug-in is effective for feature denoising regardless of label-argumented supervised or lable-free unsupervised training.
+(2)~\textit{Could introducing label information for supervised training further improve performance?} Introducing label information is actually adding $Loss_{l}$ as mentioned in Section \ref{sec:methods label-free} as a supervised signal.
+As shown in Table \ref{tab:plugin performance} (line3), baseline method with label-argumented \textit{DenoiseRep} achieve improvements of 0.32\% - 0.70\% on the mAP metric, indicating that our denoising plugin has label compatibility, in other words, the plug-in is effective for feature denoising regardless of label-argumented supervised or lable-free unsupervised training.

 (3)~\textit{Since our plugin can perform unsupervised denoising of features, it is natural to think about whether adding more data for training the plugin could further improve its performance?} We merge four datasets for training and then test on each dataset using mAP to evaluate.
-Comparing the results of training on sigle dataset (line2) with on merged datasets (line4), we found that adopting other datasets for unsupervised learning can further improve the performance of FEFDFA, which also proves that FEFDFA has good generalization ability.
+Comparing the results of training on sigle dataset (line2) with on merged datasets (line4), we found that adopting other datasets for unsupervised learning can further improve the performance of \textit{DenoiseRep}, which also proves that \textit{DenoiseRep} has good generalization ability.